EntrustCorporation/cps/entrust.md

 **DNS TXT Record Email Contact:** as defined in the Baseline Requirements.

 **DNS TXT Record Phone Contact:** as defined in the Baseline Requirements.

+**DV TLS Certificate:** means Certificate issued by a CA meeting the domain-validated requirements of the Baseline Requirements.

 **Enterprise RA:** as defined in the Baseline Requirements.